anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 the vCard properties defined in [@!RFC8605].
 This JSON member is not intended to redact contact information but rather provide a means of specifying contact information that is useable (e.g. a working email address) that does not yield the identity of the contact.
+Marking contact data as "masked" signifies to the client that communications using that data may be through an intermediary or other indirect means.

 Most of the child members are arrays allowing the expression of multiple variants of the same information.
 The order in which items appear in these